-Is Santa Teresa Costa Rica on your bucket list?
-Remember, there are enough things to do in Santa Teresa Costa Rica for everybody.
+Have you visited Montezuma, Costa Rica?
+Remember, there are enough things to do in Santa Teresa, Costa Rica for everybody.
 I would love to hear your thoughts so leave me a comment on Facebook, Twitter, or Instagram.

 Are you also on Pinterest?

 Why not save this post to your Pinterest board for later?
 I am also on Pinterest so feel free to followPassports and Grub boards and get the latest pin directly.